otrv4/otrv4/otrv4.md

 Once a channel has been created with the DAKE, all data messages transmitted through this channel are confidential and have integrity.
-After a MAC key is used to validate a received message, it is revealed in the first message sent in the next ratchet.
+After a MAC key is used by a party to validate a received message, they will reveal the MAC key in the next message they send (i.e in the next ratchet).
 This allows forgeability of the data messages and consequent deniability of their contents.

 If key material used to encrypt a particular data message is compromised, previous messages are protected.
 Additionally, future messages are protected by